Physics-Informed Gaussian Process Regression Generalizes Linear PDE Solvers: Proofs for Section

-For Gaussian processes with \emph{exponentiated quadratic} or \emph{Gaussian} covariance function, \cref{asm:gp-gm} holds for $\gppathsp = \bucdfns{p}{\gpidcs}$ for all $p \in \N_0$ \citep[Section 5.2]{Karvonen2022SampleSpaces}.
-Informally speaking, this can be seen as a limit of the argument above, since a Matérn covariance function approaches the Gaussian covariance function for $\nu \to \infty$.
+For Gaussian processes with smooth covariance functions like the \emph{Gaussian}/\emph{exponentiated quadratic} or the \emph{rational quadratic} covariance functions, \cref{asm:gp-gm} holds for $\gppathsp = \bucdfns{p}{\gpidcs}$ for all $p \in \N_0$ \citep[Corollary 13]{DaCosta2023SamplePathRegularity}.
+Informally speaking, for the Gaussian covariance function, this can be seen as a limit of the argument above, since a Matérn covariance function approaches the Gaussian covariance function for $\nu \to \infty$.

 Gaussian processes with parametric covariance function \( k(\vec{x}_1, \vec{x}_2) = \vec{\phi}(\vec{x}_1)\T \mat{\Sigma} \vec{\phi}(\vec{x}_2) \) with features $\vec{\phi} \colon \gpidcs \to \R^m$ and $\mat{\Sigma} \in \R^{m \times m}$ positive-(semi)definite have paths in $\gppathsp$ if $\vecelem{\phi}_i \in \gppathsp$.
 In this case, \cref{asm:gp-gm} is also satisfied, since the Gaussian measure can be explicitly constructed as the law of the random function $\rvec{w}\T \vec{\phi}$, where $\rvec{w} \sim \gaussian{\vec{0}}{\mat{\Sigma}}$.